ESC

 King MOHAMMED VI (since 30 July 1999)

-the monarchy is hereditary; prime minister appointed by the monarch from the majority party following legislative elections
+the monarchy is hereditary; monarch appoints the prime minister from the majority party following legislative elections

 Prime Minister Aziz AKHANNOUCH (since 7 October 2021)